mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 public
 ======

 This directory has to be published by the webserver.
-The DocumentRoot directive has to refer to this directory.
+The alias has to refer to this directory.

 It controls:

 * *index.php*: The FrontendController (PHP script which can be called).
-Uses the environment defined in *.env* or *.env.local*.
+Uses the productive or development mode depending on the definition of the APP_ENV variable, see :ref:`.env or .env.local file <en/customization/yaml:.env or .env.local file>`.
 * *index_dev.php*: Always uses the dev environment.
-Per default, access is only allowed from local hosts.
+Per default, access is only allowed from localhost.
+Find out more about giving access to other IP addresses in :ref:`Production and Development environment and Caching<en/installation/installation_configuration:Production and Development environment and Caching>`.
-* `public/` also contains the static resoures like css, js, favicon etc.
+* `public/` also contains the static resources like css, js, favicon etc.

 public/bundles